Datalab-AUTH/how-to-dockerize-a-python-app/README.md

 the python version used and also edit the app name to match your own app of course.

+Also create a `.dockerignore` file and add at least the `venv` and `.git` directories in it along with anything else you might not want to include in the docker container.
+This will speed up the build process and also make the container image smaller.
+See the respective file in this repo.

 If there is a build step in your app, append it to the `RUN` command.
 Here's an example:
 ```